ssmirr/Caches/README.md

 ![build](https://travis-ci.org/CSC-DevOps/Queues.svg?branch=master)

-In this workshop, we'll cover the basics of adding infrastructure components to a web application.
+In this workshop, we'll cover the basics of adding infrastructure components to a web application, meow.io.

 In particular, we will focus on using redis to construct basic infrastructure components, such as a cache and queue, and intergrating them into a web application.